Bird flu drives free-range hens indoors to protect poultry

-DES MOINES, Iowa (AP) — Is it OK for free-range chickens to not range freely?
+DES MOINES, Iowa — Is it OK for free-range chickens to not range freely?

 That's a question free-range egg producers have been pondering lately as they try to be open about their product while also protecting chickens from a highly infectious bird flu that has killed roughly 28 million poultry across the country.